geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-maps.md

 * Select by area, time and resolution of interest;
 * Change parameters such as the width, height and coordinate reference systems.

-OGC API - Maps is great for *creating custom maps, that could be used for printing or displaying as static images*.
-OGC API - Maps is **not** great for *providing interactive maps on the web*; there are Standards that are more suitable for that purpose, from the efficiency point of view (see [OGC API - Tiles](./ogcapi-tiles.md))
+!!! note

+    While OGC API - Maps is great for providing dynamic maps on the Web, if your data has can be based on a set tiling scheme, and the resulting maps do not need to be dynamically generated, [OGC API - Tiles](./ogcapi-tiles.md) provides a suitable approach to serve efficiently using less server resources.

 ## pygeoapi support